Ohiopyle Falls is located right in town.

 Fort Necessity National Battlefield

 The Fort Necessity National Battlefield, also located in Farmington, is an important site in the history of the US.
-The site is now known to be where the French & Indian War began.
+This site marks where the French & Indian War began.

-As we learned on a very informative and well-designed tour through the Visitor’s Center, this site was also very important to George Washington.
-He later came back and purchased the land as a reminder, after he lost the battle.
+As we learned on a very informative and well-designed tour through the Visitor’s Center, this site was also important in George Washington’s story as a battle he lost.
+He later came back and purchased the land as a reminder after he lost the battle.

-A full-scale recreation of Fort Necessity can be found at it’s original location behind the Visitor’s Center.
-A short walk on a paved path will take you there.
+This full-scale recreation of Fort Necessity can be found at its original location behind the Visitor’s Center.
+A short walk on a paved path takes you to the small fort.

-The main Fort Necessity Visitor Center at the Battlefield can be reached in 15 minutes from Ohiopyle.
+The main Fort Necessity Visitor Center at the Battlefield is only about a 15-minute drive from Ohiopyle.

 Nemacolin Woodlands